BuildOnViction/gitbook/legal/terms-of-use.md

 ---
-description: Terms and conditions for using TomoChain's products.
+description: Terms and conditions for using Viction's products.
 ---

 # Terms of Use